 Chatter is interspersed with machetes striking coconut shells.
 I am offered coconut water, sticky custard apple, a handful of cashews and avocado sprinkled with sugar, as I meander between the market stalls.
 There’s also an offer to braid my hair with extensions at one of the many beauty stalls on edge of the market.

-Then I’m pointed in the direction of Casa Elefante, across the street.
-It’s here that the city’s women buy kitenge.
-I’m given a demonstration of how to wear the motley East African fabric; it’s wrapped around my chest, then my waist, I can even wear it as a headscarf and later I see it being used as a baby sling.
+Then I’m pointed in the direction of Casa Elefante, across the street, which I’m told is on of the most popular places to shop for kitenge in Maputo.
+I’m given a demonstration of how to wear the motley African fabric; it’s wrapped around my chest, then my waist, I can even wear it as a headscarf and later I see it being used as a baby sling.

 A walk past the yellow and green Jumma Mosque through Baixa – named so after one of Lisbon’s downtown neighbourhoods – reveals more of the city’s colourful character.
 Stop at a pavement cafe for a pastel de nata egg tart and espresso, before you continue through the red light district towards the train station.
 Perhaps it is the iron latticework dome, or that it was designed by French engineer Gustave Eiffel, but Architectural Review named it one of the world’s 10 most beautiful train stations.
 (You can find more photographs of the train station in my 2015 in Photographs post.)